ngovinhtn/Low-resource-Machine-Translation/README.md

 # English - Vietnamese, French - Vietnamese, Chinese - Vietnamese and Japanese - Vietnamese bilingual corpus for Neural Machine Translation
 The data is collected from TED talks.
 More detailed information about the data, please go to https://github.com/ngovinhtn/LowresMT/Datasets

-# License and copyright notices: These datasets are followed policies of TED Talks (at https://www.ted.com/).
-They are only used for research purposes and non-commercial.
+**License and copyright notices**: These datasets are followed policies of TED Talks (at https://www.ted.com/).
+They are **only used for research purposes and non-commercial**.

 ## Datasets